weaviate/weaviate/cmd/weaviate/README.md

 Offload the tenant again using the [#Offload tenants (on Weaviate core)] script above.
 Then, after waiting a second, run the [#Vector search] script above to query the new tenant data.

-TODO why does running offload, then a "proper filters" query, then a "vector search" query error?
 ## TODO(s)

 - [ ] Handle "empty write-ahead-log found" warnings on `querier`